-Train the pattern here.
+Train the pattern first.

-Practice on LeetCode.
+Then practice on LeetCode.

 We are not another problem archive.
 We compress the gap between I read the problem and I see the trick from hours into minutes — with interactive animations that teach the mental model, not the syntax.